We believe that paddlers have a historic right to access the rivers and waterways of England and Wales.

 British Canoeing will campaign on behalf of the paddling community towards fair, shared, sustainable open access

-Throughout England and Wales there is a high level of uncertainty regarding the legal rights of the public to use canoes and kayaks on waterways.
+Throughout England and Wales there is a high level of uncertainty regarding the legal rights of the public to enjoy access on water.

 Waterway access and the law